Your refund rights

 You are generally entitled to return a product that:

-- does not do what it is normally supposed to – for example, a toaster that does not toast bread
+- does not do what it is normally supposed to – for example, your toaster does not toast bread

-- has a defect – for example, a toaster with a timer knob that falls off soon after you buy it
+- has a defect – for example, your toaster's timer knob falls off soon after you buy it

-- is unacceptable in appearance or finish – for example, a toaster with scratches
+- is unacceptable in appearance or finish – for example, your toaster has scratches

 - breaks down before you would reasonably expect it to.